-Our research responds to this call by investigating the linkage between CSR and firm market value with a longitudinal, archival data set.
-In keeping with contingent linkages between CSR and consumer responses that prior researchers articulated (see, e.g., Bhattacharya and Sen 2004), we do not predict a simple, unconditional relationship between CSR and market value.
+Our research responds to this call by investigating the linkage between CSR and firm market value with a longitudinal, archival dataset.
+In keeping with contingent linkages between CSR and consumer responses articulated by prior researchers (see, e.g., Bhattacharya and Sen 2004), we do not predict a simple, unconditional relationship between CSR and market value.
 This is because firms are not the same in executing, supporting, and exploiting CSR initiatives in the marketplace (Brown 1998; Sen and Bhattacharya 2001).
-Specifically, companies may generate different (i.e., positive, nonsignificant, and negative) market returns from CSR under different conditions.
-For example, Starbucks's superior brand equity and its successful CSR initiatives with the charity agency CARE are due, at least in part, to its superior product quality, innovative skills, and ability to obtain and sustain customer satisfaction over time.
-In contrast, many companies find that CSR results in negative financial returns because of the added costs of making extensive charitable contributions and the diverted attention from improving product quality that would have allowed them to better satisfy customer needs and wants (McGuire, Sundgren, and Schneeweis 1988; Sen and Bhattacharya 2001).
-Thus, the research questions in this study are as follows: (1) Under what conditions do CSR initiatives result in positive financial performance? and (2) Does customer satisfaction matter in the relationship between CSR and firm performance?
+Specifically, companies may generate different (i.e., positive, non-significant, and negative) market returns from CSR under different conditions.
+For example, Starbucks' superior brand equity and its successful CSR initiatives with charity agency CARE are due, at least in part, to its superior product quality, innovative skills, and its ability to obtain and sustain customer satisfaction over time.
+In contrast, many companies find CSR results in negative financial returns due to the added costs of making extensive charitable contributions and diverted attention from improving product quality that would have allowed them to better satisfy customer needs and wants (McGuire et al. 1988; Sen and Bhattacharya 2001).
+Thus, the research questions in this study are: (1) Under what conditions do CSR initiatives result in positive financial performance?
+And (2) does customer satisfaction matter in the relationship between CSR and firm performance?

-To address these questions, we develop and test a conceptual model that proposes that CSR initiatives enable firms to build a base of satisfied customers, which in turn contributes positively to market value.
+To address these questions, we develop and test a conceptual model proposing that CSR initiatives enable firms to build a base of satisfied customers, which, in turn, contributes positively to market value.
 Specifically, we predict that customer satisfaction partially mediates the relationship between CSR and market value.
-Although extant marketing literature has addressed the direct impact of customer satisfaction on firm shareholder value (e.g., Anderson, Fornell, and Mazvancheryl 2004; Fornell et al. 2006), the mediating role of customer satisfaction in the financial contribution of CSR has been ignored.
+Although extant marketing literature has addressed the direct impact of customer satisfaction on firm shareholder value (e.g., Anderson, Fornell and Mazvancheryl 2004; Fornell et al. 2006), the mediating role of customer satisfaction in the financial contribution of CSR has been ignored.
 In this study, we explicitly theorize this role and argue that building customer satisfaction represents part of the underlying mechanism through which the financial promises of CSR are capitalized.

 Furthermore, we explore the boundary conditions under which firms may derive positive or negative market value from CSR.
-Drawing on various theoretical bases, we argue that firms that have better inside-out corporate abilities (i.e., product quality and innovativeness) to begin with tend to generate more market value from outside-in strategic initiatives (i.e., CSR programs).
-Conversely, firms that exhibit poorer corporate abilities may find that CSR actually harms customer satisfaction and, because of the lowered satisfaction, decreases stock performance.
+Drawing on a variety of theory bases, we argue that firms that have better inside-out corporate abilities (i.e., product quality and innovativeness) to begin with tend to generate more market value from outside-in strategic initiatives (i.e., CSR programs).
+On the other hand, firms that exhibit poorer corporate abilities may find that CSR actually harms customer satisfaction and, because of the lowered satisfaction, decrease their stock performance.

-Based on multiple secondary data sets that comprise ratings of large companies, the results show support for the CSR $\rightarrow$ customer satisfaction $\rightarrow$ firm market value causal linkage.
+Based on multiple secondary datasets comprising ratings of large companies, the results show support for the CSR \rightarrow customer satisfaction \rightarrow firm market value causal linkages.
 In addition, we find that a proper combination of external CSR initiatives and internal corporate abilities can lead to synergistic returns.
-However, the data also reveal a previously neglected "dark side" of CSR.
+However, the data also reveal a hitherto neglected "dark-side" of CSR.
 That is, CSR actually reduces customer satisfaction levels in firms with low innovativeness capability and, through this negative impact, harms firm market value.
 The uncovered mediated and asymmetrically moderated results suggest a more nuanced understanding of the financial returns to CSR for both practitioners and marketing researchers.